MulleFoundation/mulle-sde-foundation-developer/README.md

 ### Docker

-There is a [Dockerfile](https://raw.githubusercontent.com/mulle-foundation/mulle-foundation-developer/release/Dockerfile) in the project.
+There is a [Dockerfile](https://raw.githubusercontent.com/MulleFoundation/mulle-foundation-developer/release/Dockerfile) in the project.

-This will build and run an ephemeral container named `mulle-foundation`:
+This will build and run an ephemeral container named `mulle-foundation` on
+ubuntu:

 ```
-docker build -t mulle-foundation 'https://raw.githubusercontent.com/mulle-foundation/mulle-foundation-developer/release/Dockerfile'
+sudo docker build -t mulle-foundation 'https://raw.githubusercontent.com/MulleFoundation/mulle-foundation-developer/release/Dockerfile'
-docker run -i -t --rm mulle-foundation
+sudo docker run -i -t --rm mulle-foundation
 ```